keziah55/tracks/README.md

 # Tracks

-This GUI centres on the plotting, and uses PyQtGraph to create interactive plots of my cycling stats.
+A GUI to track and plot exercise data.

 A simple user guide can be found [here](https://keziah55.github.io/tracks/).